 California “Aggravated Battery” Laws | Penal Code 243(d) PC

 In California, battery causing serious bodily harm is charged under penal code 243(d) pc.
-The crime is more severe than simple battery because of the level of injury the alleged victim receives.
-It is a wobbler, which allows the prosecutor to file felony or misdemeanor charges.
+The crime is more severe than a simple battery because of the level of injury the alleged victim receives.
+It is a wobbler, which allows the prosecutor to file either a felony or misdemeanor charge.
 The decision whether to seek misdemeanor or felony charges is usually dependent on a defendant’s prior criminal history and the extent of the alleged victim’s injuries.

 Serious bodily injury occurs when there is a serious impairment of someone’s physical condition.
 It is a matter of interpretation, but it may include any one of the following:

 - Bone Fracture